Snehasis4321/event_management_app/README.md

 # Event Management App

+### 👍Note
+for running on android you need to comment out some part on `create_event.dart` file as it constans part to upload image for web so please make sure to do it.

 ### 🛠 Update -
 There was an issue with flutter web the image is not uploading with file picker.
 This was the error